alexjohnives/skyguide/README.md

 ## Images and Photo Media

-With a couple of exceptions, all the images and movie elements utilised in this project were taken by me using the in game photo and film capture options.
+With the couple of exceptions listed below, all the artwork, images and film elements utilised in this project were created by me using the in game photo and film capture options.

 ![Winged Light](https://github.com/alexjohnives/skyguide/blob/master/assets/images/wingedlight.png)